sunny/actor/README.md

 ## Thanks

-This gem is influenced & compatible with [Interactor](https://github.com/sunny/actor/wiki/Interactor).
+This gem is influenced by (and compatible with) [Interactor](https://github.com/sunny/actor/wiki/Interactor).

 Thank you to the wonderful